-BigCommerce also has two other fixed-cost plans: the $79.95 per month Plus plan, and the $249.95 per month Pro plan.
-There’s also the custom Enterprise plan, which is strictly POA.
+BigCommerce has two more fixed-cost pricing tiers: the $79.95 per month Plus, and the $249.95 per month Pro.
+BigCommerce also has a bespoke Enterprise plan which has no fixed price.

 In this Guide:

-- BigCommerce Pricing Plans Explained – what you'll pay at each tier
+- BigCommerce Pricing Explained – what you'll pay at each tier

-- BigCommerce Standard Pricing – the cheapest way to get started with BigCommerce
+- BigCommerce Standard– the cheapest way to get started with BigCommerce

-- BigCommerce Plus Pricing – the next tier up for larger-scale businesses
+- BigCommerce Plus– the next tier up for larger-scale businesses

-- BigCommerce Pro Pricing – large online retailers will need this plan
+- BigCommerce Pro– large online retailers will need this plan

-- BigCommerce Enterprise Pricing – a bespoke BigCommerce plan for retail giants
+- BigCommerce Enterprise– a bespoke BigCommerce plan for retail giants

 - Is BigCommerce Good?– our verdict, plus user feedback